Lotion: Potential health risks

+Lotions are generally considered safe for typical cosmetic or therapeutic use, but certain formulations or usage patterns can be associated with adverse effects, including irritation, increased absorption of active ingredients, hospitalization (if swallowed), or allergic reactions.

 Acne

 Depending on their composition, lotions can be comedogenic, meaning that they can result in the increased formation of comedones (clogged hair follicles).
 People who are prone to acne or forming comedones often prefer lotions that are designed to be non-comedogenic (not causing outbreaks).

 Systemic absorption

 All topical products, including lotions, can result in the percutaneous (through the skin) absorption of their ingredients.
 Though this has some use as a route of drug administration, it more commonly results in unintended side effects.
 For example, medicated lotions such as diprolene are often used with the intention of exerting only local effects, but absorption of the drug through the skin can occur to a small degree, resulting in systemic side effects such as hyperglycemia and glycosuria.

 Absorption through the skin is increased when lotions are applied and then covered with an occlusive layer, when they are applied to large areas of the body, or when they are applied to damaged or broken skin.